IronKeyVault/ftd-cert-manager/README-EN.md

 2. Automatically renewing certificates
 3. Uploading certificates to Cisco FMC via API (wingpy)
 4. Configuring certificates for use on FTD devices

+**Security Features:**
+- 🔐 Bitwarden integration for secure credential storage (optional)
+- 📁 Fallback to `.env` files with restrictive permissions
+- 🔒 Automatic credential cleanup after use
+- 🛡️ No hardcoded passwords in code

 ## Prerequisites